Ivy-Fake: A Unified Explainable Framework and Benchmark for Image and Video AIGC Detection: Introduction

-To address these challenges, we propose \benchmark~, a comprehensive benchmark designed to evaluate explainable multimodal AIGC detection. \benchmark~ offers: 1) Diverse Multimodal Data, a large-scale dataset comprising 94,781 annotated images and 54,967 annotated videos for training, along with 18700 samples per modality for evaluation.
+To address these challenges, we propose \benchmark, a comprehensive dataset designed to evaluate explainable multimodal AIGC detection. \benchmark~offers: 1) Diverse Multimodal Data, a large-scale dataset comprising 61,107 annotated images and 45,272 annotated videos for training, along with 5,000 samples for evaluation.
 2) Explainable Annotations, rich annotations that extend beyond binary labels to include detailed reasoning, enabling nuanced evaluation of models' interpretability and explanatory capabilities.
-Based on our proprietary dataset, we introduce \baseline, a model for detecting AI-generated images and videos and explaining the associated artifacts.
-As demonstrated by Figure~\ref{fig:figure1-poster}, unlike other MLLMs, \baseline~ excels at spotting generative artifacts, spatial in images and both spatial and temporal in videos.
-By integrating multiple spatial and temporal feature extractors, it detects image-level artifacts and video-level temporal inconsistencies with superior accuracy.
-Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Unified Vision-Language Detector:} We introduce the first unified vision–language detector that provides detailed, explainable AIGC detection for both images and videos, achieving state-of-the-art performance across multiple detection and explainability benchmarks. \item \textbf{Unified Multimodal Detection \& Explainability Dataset:} We present the first large-scale benchmark for explainable AIGC detection across images and videos, featuring 5.4 million labeled samples plus 150 000 instances enriched with fine-grained visual annotations and textual justifications to enable transparent, multimodal evaluation and future research.